 Simply put, a surface cleaner for pressure washers is just an attachment that you add onto your pressure washer trigger, replacing the wand in most cases, it’s one a range of pressure washer accessories you can add to improve how you use your pressure washer.

 Typically a surface cleaner will come with a solid extension hose and a broad brush, somewhat similar to a vacuum cleaner, but on a grand scale.

-If you’ve ever used your pressure washer, or a broom to clean your yard, then you’ll know it’s hard work, your pressure washer nozzle focuses on a small area, and a brush just takes a lot of effort and this is where surface cleaners come in.
+If you’ve ever used your best electric pressure washer, or a broom to clean your yard, then you’ll know it’s hard work, your pressure washer nozzle focuses on a small area, and a brush just takes a lot of effort and this is where surface cleaners come in.